OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 The primary model is updated/re-created with the lowest `weight` among the selected models.

 ## Permissions
-The request user needs the organization management level `can_manage_users`.
+The request user needs at least the organization management level `can_manage_users`.
+He also needs a organization management level that is equal or higher than that of all of the selected users.

 ## Client